Aboudjem/ERC-3643/README.md

 ## Introduction

-Welcome to **ERC-3643** Raptor version!
-This project is a fork of the T-Rex (ERC-3643) standard, originally developed by @TokenySolutions.
-Raptor isn't trying to compete with T-Rex, rather it's a simplified, optimized, and more accessible version, aiming to make security tokens easier to understand and work with.
+Welcome to **ERC-3643 Raptor Version** 🦖!
+This project is a fork of the [**T-Rex (ERC-3643) standard**](https://github.com/TokenySolutions/T-REX/), which was originally developed by @TokenySolutions.
+As one of the authors of the ERC-3643, I have worked on this fork independently with the goal of creating a simplified, optimized, and more accessible version.
+The Raptor aims to make working with security tokens easier to understand and more user-friendly, without attempting to compete with the original T-Rex implementation.

 ## Why Raptor?